MicrosoftDocs/microsoft-authentication-library-javascript/msal-javascript-conceptual/pass-custom-state-authentication-request.md

 #Customer intent: As an application developer, I want to learn about passing custom state in authentication requests so I can create more robust applications.
 ---

-# Pass custom state in authentication requests using MSAL.js
+# Pass custom state in authentication requests

 The *state* parameter, as defined by OAuth 2.0, is included in an authentication request and is also returned in the token response to prevent cross-site request forgery attacks.
 By default, the Microsoft Authentication Library for JavaScript (MSAL.js) passes a randomly generated unique *state* parameter value in the authentication requests.